cherkavi/cheat-sheet/aws-cheat-sheet.md

 ---
 ## RDS
+> should be considered DataStorage type like ( see CommandQueryResponsibilitySegregation ):
+> * read heavy
+> * write heavy
 ### PostgreSQL
 !!! important during creation need to set up next parameter:
 Additional configuration->Database options->Initial Database -> <name of your schema>